 - Bank statements

-- Cash flow statements
+- Cash-flow statements

 - Driver’s license

-The terms of your commercial auto loan typically range from 1 year-5 years, allowing you to make weekly or monthly payments, subject to the length of the loan and your business’s ability to pay it back.
+The terms of your commercial auto loan may range from 1 year-7 years, depending on the lender and loan specifics.
+Up to 6 years (72 months) is standard.
+Additionally, you’ll need to make installment payments, typically monthly, subject to the length of the loan and your business’s ability to pay it back.

 Getting a Commercial Vehicle Loan with Bad Credit